martinheida/HighVoronoi.jl/docs/src/man/advanced.md

 - `break_tol=1E-5` : when the afore mentioned variance is even larger than that (actually did not appear in tests on bounded domains so far) this is sign that something goes terribly wrong.
 Therefore, the vertex is skipped. cases when this happens is a geometry quasi periodic in at least one dimension and unbounded in the others.
 Typically happens "far away, i.e. 1E200" from the origin.
 - `b_nodes_tol=1E-10`: When a vertex has a  distance smaller than that to the boundary, it is considered a boundary vertex.
-- `nodes_tol=1.0E-5,`: When `allow_irregular=true` or `force_irregular_search=true` then this is the threshold below which a node is considered to be part of an irregular vertex.
+- `nodes_tol=1.0E-5,`: When `allow_irregular=true` or `force_irregular_search=true` then this is the threshold below which a node is a candidate to be considered as part of an irregular vertex.
 - `allow_irregular=true`: if `true` the algorithm assumes that irregular verteces may occur and checks for it whenever there is evidence that this might be the case.
-- `force_irregular_search=false`: When `true` the algorithm checks for at every vertex if the vertex is irregular and searches for the irregular nodes.
+- `force_irregular_search=true`: When `true` the algorithm checks for at every vertex if the vertex is irregular and searches for the irregular nodes.
 This, however, increases the computational cost.
 If you assume there will be no irregular verteces, set this field to false
 - `correcting=true`: The algorithm checks if the variance of the (renormalized) distance of a vertex to its nodes is larger than `variance_tol` but still smaller than `break_tol`.
 In this case, it will correct the vertex to reduce the variance as much as possible.
 Increases the computational cost by less than 1% but is extremely stabilizing for large grids.